f-droid/fdroid-website/_docs/Building_Applications.md

 ### More about `fdroid build`

-When run without any parameters, `fdroid build` will build any and all versions of applications that you don’t already have in the `repo` directory (or more accurately, the `unsigned` directory).
+When run without any parameters, `fdroid build` will build any and all versions of applications that you don't already have in the `repo` directory (or more accurately, the `unsigned` directory).
 There are various other things you can do.
 As with all the tools, the `--help` option is your friend, but a few annotated examples and discussion of